dalguete/contrainer/README.md

 ------------------

 For this to be effective, the **contrainer** container should run first, so it can be aware of others.
-Preferrable a contrainer per Docker Engine installed host.
+Preferrable a **contrainer** per Docker Engine installed host.

 What **contrainer** will do is the next:

-  1. Waiting for a container to start, by looping on Docker events.

-  2. Put in a list container id + event info as it happens.

-  3. At the same time, start consuming registered events in the list.

-  4. When reached a given container 'Create' event, all its *contrainer* scripts will be executed in container and output stored in **contrainer** for later execution.
-    In this step, all scripts, no matter the target or event, will be executed.
-    When done, it will start consuming that container 'inmediate' and  'Create' registered scripts, as returned from container previous execution. **inmediate** is like a internal wildcard event, used to be executed as soon as a target is available.
+  1. Consume all Docker events as they get generated.

+  2. Wait until a given container is completely up and running, that is after 'Start' event has been triggered.

+  3. Gather all scripts made available by the container, now running, and register them for later execution.
+Some index scripts are created in the process, those used to help in the process of running the definitive scripts in the appropriate places.

+  4. Start processing all registered scripts as soon as the Docker events are being triggered.
+There's an intenal event handled, called **_inmediate**, that can be used to trigger processes as soon as a container is available.
     More on this later, keep reading. :)

-  5. Check all other container id + events info stored in the list, and dispatch the scripts.
+  3. Check all other container id + events info stored in the list, and dispatch the scripts.

-  6. When reached a given container 'Die' event, first, dispatch the scripts and when done, remove that container's list of events as created when the first time 'Create' event, was reached.
+  4. When reached a given container 'Die' event, first, dispatch the scripts and when done, remove that container's list of scripts registered when the first time 'Start' event, was reached.

 Scripts output format